cbazaz12/TrainScheduleDatabaseProject/README.md

 # Train Schedule Database

+## Project by Christian Bazaz and Taegon Park

 Download the CODE_ZIP file and import to your eclipse workspace to run the project

 Before Running: